 Arcane: This term refers to something that is known or understood only by few.
 In esotericism, the term refers to something that is kept within and can only be understood by a group of enlightened initiates.
 As a noun, it also refers to a compilation of esoteric philosophical theories.

 Astral Plane: In this Solar System, there are five major planes of consciousness.
 The first is the physical, material, or earthly plane on which we and any other physical life forms in this Solar System make our home.
-The second is the emotional or astral plane, which is a plane of existence that bears a striking resemblance to the earthly plane.
+The second is the emotional or astral plane, which is a plane of existence that bears a striking resemblance to the earthly plane but exists on an emotional/mental level.
 The lower levels of the astral plane (sometimes called the etheric plane) are where we find ghosts, unevolved spirits, the souls of those who died suddenly or violently, and, according to some sensitives, the spirits of those whose bodies are being kept alive by artificial means.
 The higher astral planes are where the more evolved souls rest and regather their resources, and sometimes study with Masters in order to prepare for their next incarnation.
+Between them can lie dreamworlds upon dreamworlds, and where most Shamans find themselves doing most of their work.
 The planes beyond the astral are the mental, the Buddhic, the Atmic, and the plane of full solar consciousness.

-Astral Projection: Popularly known as the "out-of-body experience."
-When the body is unconscious, whether from sleep or from accident or illness, the person's astral Self can leave the body and travel just about anywhere in the Universe.
+Astral Projection / Travel: Popularly known as the "out-of-body experience."
+This is actually the more trained and voluntary pursuit.
+When the body is unconscious, whether from sleep, meditation, or from accident or illness, the person's astral-self can leave the body and travel just about anywhere in the Universe and Astral planes.
 The soul is attached to the body by what appears to be a silver cord.
-If the silver cord breaks, it is said, the person dies.
+Supposedly, if the silver cord breaks, it is said, the person dies.
 This only happens, however, when the person is near death to begin with.
 The best-known books on astral projection are those written by Robert A. Monroe.

 Astro-Dice: A set of three dice: one featuring the planets, one featuring the twelve signs of the zodiac, and one featuring the twelve houses of the astrological chart.
 The game involves asking a question and then throwing the dice.
 One die reveals what is happening (the planet), another how it feels to you (the sign) and the third which area of your life is being affected (the house).
 From the three different factors, the question is deemed to be answered.